dhyaan1902/Aurora/README.md

 <details>
 <summary><b>Lyrics not showing</b></summary>

-1. Not all songs have lyrics available
+1. Not all songs have lyrics available (even AI can't write them all)
 2. Try a popular track to test
 3. Check backend logs for errors
 4. Ensure yt-dlp is up to date